| Title: | Simulation Experiments Within The SpaDES Ecosystem (Deprecated) |

 value of the pattern (unstandardized, unweighted, unlogged).

-is passed, then these weighted values will be reflected
+If weights is passed, then these weighted values will be reflected

 in the ‘ObjectiveFnValues.txt’ file.